Iceland profile - Leaders

-When applied to join the EU in 2009, membership was seen by many as offering the country a way out of its economic woes.
+When Iceland applied to join the EU in 2009, shortly after the financial crisis, membership was seen by many as offering the country a way out of its economic woes.
 But the subsequent turbulence in the eurozone led many Icelanders to question the benefits.

 Fishing is one of the island nation's biggest resources, and a majority of the population is opposed to the introduction of the EU's common policies on fishing.